Endpoints

 Future<Response> handler(SparkRequest request, CreateUserDto body) async {

-// body is already parsed!
+// body is automatically parsed from JSON!

 return Response.ok('User ${body.name} created');